publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schVIII/m__us_usc_t16_s3871.md

          To use covered programs to accomplish purposes and functions similar to those of the following programs, as in effect on the day before February 7, 2014:

-            (A) The agricultural water enhancement program established under [section 3839aa–9 of this title][/us/usc/t16/s3839aa–9].
+            (A) The agricultural water enhancement program established under section 3839aa–9  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title.

-            (B) The Chesapeake Bay watershed program established under [section 3839bb–4 of this title][/us/usc/t16/s3839bb–4].
+            (B) The Chesapeake Bay watershed program established under section 3839bb–4 1 of this title.

-            (C) The cooperative conservation partnership initiative established under [section 3843 of this title][/us/usc/t16/s3843].
+            (C) The cooperative conservation partnership initiative established under section 3843 1 of this title.

-            (D) The Great Lakes basin program for soil erosion and sediment control established under [section 3839bb–3 of this title][/us/usc/t16/s3839bb–3].
+            (D) The Great Lakes basin program for soil erosion and sediment control established under section 3839bb–3 1 of this title.

         (2) To further the conservation, restoration, and sustainable use of soil, water, wildlife, and related natural resources on eligible land on a regional or watershed scale.